 “Collagen production is stimulated, which causes a thickening of the dermis.
 The skin becomes denser with the laying down of collagen and elastin, and you’ll also notice skin tightening,” explains Jack.
 While the redness happens immediately, the skin plumping and fading of scars can take 12 weeks to show up.
 And for the best results, you’ll want to have three treatments, a month apart.

 "It felt hot, like I'd been sunburnt, and by the lingering glances I received from passersby, it looked like it too."

-After asking all my questions and delaying as much as possible, the treatment began.
+After I’d asked all my questions and delayed as much as possible, the treatment began.
 My skin and the 2mm roller were sterilised.
 The device was then rolled over each area of my face 10 excruciating times.
 Across my cheeks, I was convinced the pins had hit bone.
 “Do you want me to roll your upper lip?”
 Jack asked.

 “No!
 No, thank you!” was my response, remembering how painful just threading that area can be.
 When it came to my forehead, the least fleshy part of my face, I gave in.
 A vitamin C–rich serum was then applied; if you’ve made holes in your face, you may as well fill them with a potent skin-brightening serum.